apple-fritter/doppelganger/README.md

 - The response may not precisely match the exact details of a real mIRC installation.
 - Adjustments may be needed to fine-tune the response to better match the expected appearance of an mIRC client, or to better match the user's intended use cases.

-### Foster a positive and inclusive environment
+### Foster a positive and inclusive environment!
-#### Ensure that your usage of the script aligns with the hosting IRC platform's guidelines
+#### Ensure that your usage of the script aligns with the hosting IRC platform's guidelines.
 - Familiarize yourself with the rules and policies set forth by the platform regarding script usage, automation, and acceptable behavior.
 - Comply with the ToS and respect any limitations or restrictions imposed by the platform.
 - Creates a positive and respectful experience for everyone involved.